nicholas-long/kb/hacking/to-try-list.md

 - reset password
 - error message username enumeration
   - forgot password forms - applies as well
+  - create user form if there is an error when user ID already exists
 - register account to find authenticated endpoints
 - brute forcing
 - xsrf